Introductory computer science sequences FAQ

 Who will be required to take CSCI 1923?

-• All students admitted to the University of Minnesota for Fall 2024 or later must take CSCI 1923 if they wish to pair an “odd combination.”
+- All students admitted to the University of Minnesota for Fall 2024 or later must take CSCI 1923 if they wish to pair the “odd combination” of CSCI 1103 or 1113 and CSCI 1933.
 This will be reflected in APAS reports for Computer Science and Data Science program students.

 What about the old CSCI 1901/1902 courses?